-<6 = Unsatisfactory, 6 = Adequate, 7 = More than adequate, 8 = Good, 9 = Very good, 10 = Excellent
+<6 = Unsatisfactory, 6 = Satisfactory, 7 = More than satisfactory, 8 = Good, 9 = Very good, 10 = Outstanding Criteria:

-- To what degree did the intern introduce themselves proactively to the organisation and familiarise with your organisation? - To what degree was the intern able to formulate good (SMART) learning goals for the internship period in the particular internship organisation? - To what degree was the intern's work meticulous and quality-conscious, whereby the agreements made were kept?
+- To what degree did the intern plan the internship and the internship product independently and proactively? - To what degree did the intern introduce themselves proactively to the organisation and familiarise with your organisation? - To what degree was the intern able to formulate good (SMART) learning goals for the internship period in the particular internship organisation?

-- To what degree was the intern able to deal with and process feedback on their own actions? - Did the intern prove capable of adjusting the process in the event of any stagnations? - To what degree is the realisation of the internship project due to the intern's own initiative, insight and application?
+- To what degree was the intern's work meticulous and quality-conscious, whereby the agreements made were kept? - To what degree was the intern able to deal with and process feedback on their own actions? - Did the intern prove capable of adjusting the process in the event of any stagnations? - To what degree is the realisation of the internship project due to the intern's own initiative, insight and application?